pgmodeler/pgmodeler/README.md

 Change Log
 ----------

-v0.7.2-alpha
+v0.7.2-alpha1
 ------
 <em>Codename: <strong>Brave Mastodon</strong></em><br/>
-<em>Release date: May 06, 2014</em><br/>
+<em>Release date: May 30, 2014</em><br/>

+* [New] Introduced a "new object" overlay widget which gives user a quick access to actions that create objects.
-* [New] Added a basic routine to check if there is some new version available on pgModeler site.
+* [New] Added a step to fix indexes with old <condition> tag on command line interface.
-* [Change] Custom  indexes for columns and constraints added by relationships are now stored on tables.
-In previous version the relationship was the responsible for that but this approach was provoking the bug related on issue 449.
-* [Change] Remove unused parser attributes and commented old code.
-* [Change] Removed attributes and methods from relationship which were responsible to control columns, attributes and constraints indexes.
-* [Fix] Fixed a bug that was changing the columns positions whenever a relationship was edited on the model.
+* [New] Added support to item interaction on "object's dependencies and references" dialog.
+* [New] Added support to generate temporary names for database, roles and tablespaces when running validation process.
+This will avoid errors if the original database and the other objects already exists on the server.
+* [New] Updated the CLI to include the option to generate temporary object's names.
+* [New] Added suppport to save and restore the last position and zoom on the canvas.
+This behavior can be deactivated on general settings.
+* [New] Added support to prepend SQL commands on object's definition.
+* [New] Added zoom info popup that appears whenever the user changes the current zoom factor.
+* [Change] Renamed the methods setCheckExpression and getCheckExpression methods to setExpression and getExpression because the expression is used either for check and exclude constraints.
+* [Change] Renamed the attribute "condition" to "predicate" on index class.
+* [Change] Improved the way SQL code is disabled/enabled on editing forms.
+User now is asked to apply the same disabling/enabling status to object's refereces.
+* [Change] Minor size adjustment on SQL append dialog.
+* [Change] Changed the order of the tabs on user-defined type editing form.
+* [Change] Minor appearance improvement on textbox editing form.
+* [Fix] Made visible the field related to predicate expression on exclude constraint editing form.
+* [Fix] Added reference checking between an exclude constraint and operators.
+* [Fix] Minor fix on copy operation that was not resetting the copied objects list if the user clicked several times the "copy" command without paste.
-* [Fix] Minor fix when generate the string that denotes the assigned constraints to a column.
+* [Fix] Minor fix on the model object widget when disabling the controls.
-* [Fix] Minor fix on function editing form when handling the result table columns.
-The variadic field is disabled on the parameter form.
+* [Fix] Minor fix on ModelWidget::createSequenceForColumn() operation.
+The generated sequence is now correctly assigned to the column.
-* [Fix] Fixed a crash when removing a view linked to tables.
+* [Fix] Minor fix on pgModeler command line interface menu text.
-* [Fix] Minor fix on view reference code generation.
+* [Fix] Minor fix on permission.dtd file.
+Attribute "index" was incorreclty marked as required when its optinal.
-* [Fix] Minor editing form size adjustments.
+* [Fix] Minor fix on semantics of one-to-one relationship.
+When one of the tables are of mandatory participation the foreign key columns must not accept null values.
-* [Fix] Minor compilation fix on Windows system.
+* [Fix] Minor fix on Windows and Linux deployment scripts.

 The detailed change log can be seen on [CHANGELOG.md](https://github.com/pgmodeler/pgmodeler/blob/master/CHANGELOG.md) file.